romanodev/OpenBTE/docs/_build/html/_sources/index.rst.txt

    citingopenbte

 OpenBTE is writted in Python and runs both in serial and parallel.
-The main elements are Material, Geoemtry and Solver.
+The main elements are Material, Geometry and Solver.

 .. image:: myfile.svg
    :width: 80 %